MrCyjaneK/p3pch4t/README.md

 > Because we need yet another IM

-> **NOTE:** This project is currently unmaintained.
+> ~~**NOTE:** This project is currently unmaintained.
 It is working, basics and some more advanced features are done but it requires a rewrite - as it is just a PoC.
 Because living on this planet isn't free and monetizing project that's fully open source wouldn't turn out well I had to pause the development.
-I will however resume the development once I get some funding for this app or get some more free time.
+I will however resume the development once I get some funding for this app or get some more free time.~~
+>
+> **NOTE:** This project is being developed under @p3pch4t org.
+Full rewrite is being currently done, with different technologies and same key features.

 # About